 - The Off-Beats: Traditional animation.
 Originally played during commercial breaks in late 1995 to early 1996 before it became part of KaBlam!'s lineup in Fall 1996 and aired on the show for the first two seasons (the original pre-KaBlam! shorts would continue to play until late 1997).
 It eventually got it's own Valentine's Day special in 1999.
 Thee shorts were included on the 1996 Rugrats VHS Tommy Troubles, playing in-between episodes.

-- CatDog: Originated as a series of pilot shorts before the series premiered.
-One short, "Fetch!", was also attached to The Rugrats Movie as a sneak peek (a different short, "Winslow's Documentary", was attached to the movie's VHS and DVD)
+- CatDog: Traditional animation.
+Originated as a series of pilot shorts before the series premiered.
+One short, "Fetch!", was also attached to The Rugrats Movie as a sneak peek (a another short, "Winslow's Documentary", was attached to the movie's VHS and DVD)

-- The Adventures of Jimmy Neutron: Boy Genius: Originated as a series of shorts made to hype his movie.
+- The Adventures of Jimmy Neutron: Boy Genius: 3D Computer-generated animation.
+Originated as a series of shorts made to hype his movie.
 Later became a series as well.

-- Mr. Meaty: This originated exclusively as shorts airing between shows on the channel before becoming green-lit for a full-on series.
+- Mr. Meaty: Puppets.
+This originated exclusively as shorts airing between shows on the channel before becoming greenlit for a full-on series.

 Shorts from the various anthology shows often aired between shows during normal Nickelodeon programming as well.